 Workplace Disagreements: How To Handle Them The Right Way

 The workplace is a dynamic place.
-Unfortunately, any time multiple humans get together, there is potential for conflict.
+Unfortunately, any time multiple human beings get together, there is potential for conflict.

 Disagreements in the workplace can be unpleasant.
 Assuming two people are at odds with one another, that negative vibe can quickly spread through a team or organization.
 It is almost a guarantee that into each career some disagreement will fall.
 It would be impossible to always agree on strategy and tactics with colleagues.
 It would also be counterproductive to always have agreement in the workplace.

-Encouraging and promoting different ideas and perspectives are key to coming up with solutions and teams performing at high levels.
+Encouraging and promoting different ideas and perspectives is key to coming up with solutions and teams performing at high levels.
 The task becomes determining if a disagreement is healthy.
 If it is unhealthy, it can be difficult to diagnose and solve the problem.
 No matter how much people say, “Let it go, it's just work," that is easier said than done.
-When people put so much into their career and job, it often becomes worth it to try to understand disagreements—and learn how to manage disagreements.
+When people put so much into their careers and jobs, it's worth it to try to understand disagreement—and learn how to manage disagreements in the workplace.

-Navigating these squalls can go a long way to saving or strengthening relationships, and improving one's professional reputation.
+Navigating these quarrels can go a long way toward saving or strengthening relationships, and improving one's professional reputation.

 Try The Mirror Before The Window